MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

            ON A.PaperId == P.PaperId;
    ```

 1. Order AuthorPaperCitation view by citation.
+Paste the following code in a new cell.
 Press the **SHIFT + ENTER** keys to run the code in this block.

    ```sql
    %sql